Anger in Patani over herdsmen attack, abduction of farmers – The Sun Nigeria

 From Femi Folaranmi, Yenagoa

-There is anger in Patani Local Government Area of Delta following the killing and abduction of some people by suspected herdsmen.
+There is anger in Patani Local Government, Delta State following the killing and abduction of some people by suspected herdsmen.

-A former President of Ijaw Youth Council ( IYC), Dr Chris Ekiyor who is from Patani has however appealed for calm, calling on the government and the security agencies to fish out the killers.
+Meanwhile, a former President of Ijaw Youth Council (IYC) Mr. Chris Ekiyor, who is from Patani, has however, appealed for calm,calling on the government, and the security agencies to fish out the killers.

-“As former president of the Ijaw Youth Council, I have the capacity to mass mobilise Ijaw Youth for retaliation.
-However, I have allowed reasons to prevail because I believe the Delta state government, the Patani Local Government Chairman, and the various security agencies will find these killers.
+“As former president of the Ijaw Youth Council, I have the capacity to mobilise Ijaw Youth for retaliation.
+However, I have allowed reasons to prevail because I believe the Delta state government, the Patani Local Government Chairman, and the various security agencies will find the killers.

 “The indigenes of the local government area, particularly parents and locals, have continued to reach me to do something about the level of security risk the influx of herders are posing to farmers.

-“We must recall that we are people already hungry and angry arising from the impact of the 2022 flood that destroyed our livelihood.
-The government of the state must take steps to invoke a Security Council meeting and advise the military and police to assist in protecting communities.
+“We must recall that we are people already hungry and angry arising from the impactof the 2022 flood that destroyed our livelihood.
+The government must take steps to invoke a Security Council meeting and advise the military and police to assist in protecting communities.

-“Remember, it took my leadership and effort and initiative to bring peace in the Niger-Delta region.
+“Remember that it took my leadership, effort and initiative to bring peace in the Niger-Delta region.
 It will take nothing to wake up a response squad to radical engage any group of killer Herdsmen.

 If peace is what we seek, the road to peace must be peaceful,” he said.